 You asked: I started getting depressed earlier this year, and I went on meds for a few months, but then my mom made me stop taking them because she thinks they’re a crutch for me and that I just need to deal with my problems.
 But I don't have problems; it’s just how I feel.

 The therapist even said it's a chemical depression, not situational...and it's getting worse and worse.
 I haven't started cutting again yet, but I'm afraid I might.
 I told my mom how I'm feeling, and she still doesn't want to let me take meds.

 I'm 16, and I think I should have a choice.

-You’re in a tough place, girl.
+We answered: You’re in a tough place, girl.
 You’re 16, and you do have a voice about these decisions, but it’s sometimes hard to make it heard when you’re still under 18.
 It’s a good sign that your mom understood the need for therapy, but it sounds like she’s not getting on the same page with you and your therapist.

 If your therapist recommended and prescribed medication that was working, but your mom won’t let you have it, that puts you in a difficult place.
 Perhaps your mom would be willing to come to a joint session with your therapist, or else see him/her alone.